-• How does this Tenet benefit 1157

-- Do you believe that saying thanks is necessary when someone is just doing the job they are supposed to be doing? - What attitudes or beliefs can get in the way of someone showing or expressing appreciation?
+- How does this Tenet benefit us at work?
+What about in our personal lives? - Do you believe that saying thanks is necessary when someone is just doing the job they are supposed to be doing? - What attitudes or beliefs can get in the way of someone showing or expressing appreciation?

-• [Add your own]

-PLAY COACHING VIDEO: Encourage participants to take notes as they hear

-insights they like or find interesting.
+PLAY COACHING VIDEO: Encourage participants to take notes as they hear insights they like or find interesting.

-After watching the video, give participants a bit of time to reflect and finish
+After watching the video, give participants a bit of time to reflect and finish taking notes.

-taking notes.